KFXN-FM: KTLK-FM

 While satisfied with smooth jazz, Clear Channel was even more interested in launching a news/talk station in the Twin Cities, in order to air programming from company-owned Premiere Radio Networks and Fox News Radio.
 Having no available AM stations in the market on which they could run a news/talk format — (KFAN was already highly successful with their sports/talk format, and daytimer KFXN possessed too weak a signal), Clear Channel decided to put a talk format on one of their FM signals.
 The company had success with the introduction of news/talk on one of their Pittsburgh FM stations, WPGB, and was launching FM News/Talk in other markets.
 Since their other Twin Cities FM stations (KDWB-FM, KEEY-FM, KTCZ-FM, and KQQL) were already entrenched, management decided KJZI was the most expendable.

-On January 2, 2006, KJZI switched to news/talk with new KTLK call letters, becoming the second FM talk station in the area after female-oriented WFMP.
+On January 2, 2006, KJZI switched to news/talk with new KTLK call letters, becoming the second FM talk station in the area after women-oriented WFMP.
 The station obtained the market rights to Rush Limbaugh and later Sean Hannity's radio programs from KSTP.
 A mix of local and syndicated hosts such as Glenn Beck and Laura Ingraham filled out the rest of KTLK's schedule, including former KSTP host Jason Lewis and paranormal talk show Darkness Radio.
 The station had also resumed carrying Vikings football.

-Clear Channel also owned an AM news/talk station in Los Angeles, California that used the KTLK call sign.
+Clear Channel also owned an AM news/talk station in Los Angeles, California, that used the KTLK call sign.
 The LA station became KEIB on January 2, 2014, after which Clear Channel reassigned KTLK to what was known as KTCN.

 In the spring of 2008, former KTLK news director, Jeff Monosso, was honored with Congressional recognition for his reporting on the 35W Bridge collapse.
 He and host, Jason Lewis, were also honored by the Minnesota Associated Press for best spot news coverage.

+KFXN-FM

 On August 8, 2011, Clear Channel announced a two-way frequency swap that moved KTLK-FM's talk format to 1130 AM and a translator at 103.5 FM, while KFAN's Sports Talk format would move to 100.3 FM.
-This swap took effect on August 15, 2011.
+The swap took effect on August 15, 2011.
 The low-power signal at 103.5 FM and the HD2 subchannel at 100.3 FM both underwent the same format swap as did 1130 AM.
 There were plans to simulcast the talk station's signal on FM translator 103.5 FM, but this had been delayed while seeking FCC approval.

-KTLK can currently be heard on a translator on 103.5 FM.
+KTLK can currently be heard on translator K278BP (103.5 FM).

+On September 27, 2023, the Minnesota Timberwolves and Lynx announced that KFXN-FM would become the broadcast radio home for both franchises.
+Every game would be aired on the iHeartRadio app, while select Timberwolves games and the majority of Lynx games would air on KFXN-FM.
+The Timberwolves had aired on the AM KFAN signal from 1991 to 2011, when they moved to WCCO.